Here comes the winter! And if you’re a winter sports head, that means heading to the mountains… So where can you find the early season ski conditions?

 6. Val Thorens, France

-The ski resort at Val Thorens opens on the 19th November in 2022, and being high in the Alps it’s pretty much snowsure for the early season.
-To add to this, Val Thorens is quite budget friendly, with deals on Snowtrex coming in at under £300 per person with lift passes for 7 days!
+The ski resort at Val Thorens opens on the 11th November in 2023.
+To add to this, Val Thorens is actually quite budget friendly, with deals on Snowtrex coming in at under £300 per person with lift passes for 7 days!
 An absolute steal for budget snow sports fiends…

 Val Thorens offers exceptional coverage with 150 kms of pistes, with more than 600kms if you count neighbouring Courcheval and Meribel.
 A true winter sports dream destination!